To Follow this Stock? Manhattan Associates (MANH)

-Manhattan Associates (MANH) traded 220203 shares on FRIDAY trading session and observed an average volume with 519.45K shares.
-The stock acknowledged active focus on shares in the Friday trading session.
-MANH disclosed a change of 0.65% and its listed share value at $80.56 in the recent trade transaction.
+Manhattan Associates (MANH) exchanged 332722 shares on hands and observed an average volume with 517.09K shares.
+The stock acknowledged active focus on shares in the Tuesday trading session.
+MANH disclosed a change of 0.36% and its listed share value at $79.75 in the recent trade transaction (Dec 31, 2019).
 This company belong to USA Country and part of Technology sector.
 It has a market capitalization of $.
 Using market capitalization to display company size because this is basic factor of different characteristics to develop the investors’ interests including risk.

+A Simple moving average is one of the most flexible as well as most-commonly used technical analysis indicators.
+It is highly popular among traders, mostly because of its simplicity.
+It works best in a trending environment.
+Simple Moving Average calculated as an average of the last N-periods (20-Day, 50-Day, 200-Day).The share price is a downward from its 20 days moving average with -0.01% and trading from 50 days moving average with 1.62%.
+The stock price is performing along rising drift from its 200 days moving average with 8.17%.Any type of moving average can be used to generate buy or sell signals and this process is very simple.
+The charting software plots the moving average as a line directly into the price chart.

+Currently Relative Strength Index (RSI-14) reading of stock is 53.27.
+RSI reading varies between 0 and 100.
+Speed and change of stock price movement is measured by the RSI momentum oscillator.
+J. Welles Wilder developed Relative Strength Index (RSI) that is used most commonly as momentum indicator.
+Commonly when RSI goes below 30 then stock is overload and stock is overbought when it goes above 70.
+30 to 70 are considered a normal reading of a stock.
+General trend, finding deviations and failure swings can be detected by using RSI.

 VOLATILITY ANALYSIS: